Introduction

 Conclusion

-India’s medical device manufacturing sector now spans diagnostic equipment, life-support systems, surgical implants, disposable medical products, and digital health technologies.
+India’s medical device industry is rapidly evolving, supported by strong government initiatives and continuous innovation.
+The sector now spans diagnostic equipment, life-support systems, and advanced digital healthcare technologies.